Shubham-Bhoite/Heart-Rate-Monitor/README.md

 # Heart-Rate-Monitor

 ## Introduction
-- heart rate monitoring detection system using IoT.
+- Heart rate monitoring detection system using IoT.
 Nowadays treatment of most of the heart-related diseases requires continuous as well as long term monitoring.